sstokesgmu/sstokesgmu/Docs/Completed Projects/Odyseed/Odyseed.md

 ## How to Play the game

-To play the game go to this link: [](https://drive.google.com/file/d/16vZ7crHR03YidnWHS-2Y7SYpMVB94F6W/view?usp=sharing) and download the file.
+To play the game go to this link: [here](https://drive.google.com/file/d/16vZ7crHR03YidnWHS-2Y7SYpMVB94F6W/view?usp=sharing) and download the file.
 Extract the zip file to any location of your choice, click **Odyseed.exe**.
 To see the controls press the escape key.

 <p align="center">
    <img src="https://github.com/sstokesgmu/sstokesgmu/blob/main/Docs/Completed%20Projects/Odyseed/pictures/Controls.png" alt="How to play" style="max-width: 100%;">
 </p>

-## Early Project Footage
+## Project Footage

 From the first semester of the capstone.
 Here I created the player and the attack strings